Here you can find the latest updates to our forms, online systems and procedures as well as information about new products and services.

 January 31, 2020 - Registering a Pet From NSW or SA

 If your pet is only listed on the NSW Pet Registry or SA Dogs & Cats Online, you can now register your pet nationally for the first time without needing to take your pet the vet for scanning.
-Simply complete our 'New Subscription Form (Payment)' and include a certificate of registration from the NSW Pet Registry or SA Dogs & Cats Online.
+Simply complete our 'New Subscription Form (Payment)'.

 Register your pet today - MORE INFO

 January 15, 2020 - Switch to C.A.R.
 Form

 Central Animal Records now offers all pet owners (Outside of Victoria) the opportunity to transfer their pet's microchip number from their current national database to Central Animal Records.
 Simply download our new 'Switch to C.A.R.
 Form' and follow the steps outlined on the form.
 This includes contacting your existing national database to de-register the microchip and sending 'Proof of Ownership' to Central Animal Records.

 Switch to Central Animal Records today - MORE INFO

 January 02, 2020 - Central Animal Records' Response to Bushfire Disaster